kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

 ### Vagrant Setup

-First you will need to setup both an Ansible server to deploy from along with a CoreOS cluster to setup and congigure Kuberenetes.
+First you will need to setup both an Ansible server to deploy from along with a CoreOS cluster to setup and congigure Kuberenetes on.

-#### Create Ansible Vagrant Box
+#### Create CentOS / Ansible Vagrant VM

-First provision a Vagrant server to install Ansible on.
+First provision a CentOS Vagrant server to install Ansible on.

 ```
 $ cd /path/to/creat/vagrant/box